Sunday, September 28, 2025

-The banking sector stands at the threshold of a transformative era driven by the accelerating adoption of artificial intelligence (AI).
+The banking sector stands at the threshold of a transformative era driven by the accelerating adoption of AI, says Arjun Mahajan of AND Digital.

 In 2023, the banking sector was one of the largest investors in AI, spending $20.6 billion, but as the industry continues to face increasing demands for efficiency, personalisation and agility, AI offers the potential to revolutionise processes while empowering professionals to excel in areas where machines fall short: emotional intelligence, relationship-building, and ethical decision-making.